anywhichway/lmdb-patch/README.md

 ### withExtensions(db:lmdbDatabase,extenstions:object) - returns lmdbDatabase`

 Extends an LMDB database and any child databases it opens to have the `extensions` provided as well as any child databases it opens.
-This utility is common to other `lmdb` extensions like `lmdb-patch`, `lmdb-copy`, `lmdb-move`.
+This utility is common to other `lmdb` extensions like `lmdb-copy`, `lmdb-move`.

+Automatically adds `patch`.

 # Testing